a-b-street/docs/book/src/software/ungap_the_map/tech_details.md

 question.
 For example, there might be some people today who live in an area where driving is the only reasonable mode of transport, but they don't have access to a vehicle or have an impairment preventing them from driving.
-They might choose (or be forced to) work remotely in this situaton, and wait to car-pool for groceries.
+They might choose (or be forced to) work remotely in this situation, and wait to car-pool for groceries.
 If cycling became a cheap and safe possibility, they might start taking entirely new trips -- this would be a positive instance of [induced demand](https://en.wikipedia.org/wiki/Induced_demand).
 Over time, if a